-Shabby is one of our trusted tour leaders and she took the time to tell us why she loves French food and why you, as a traveler, would love it too.
-You can look her up on Instagram (@shabbyeatworld) for some food and travel inspiration!
+Shabby is one of our trusted tour leaders and she took the time to tell us why she loves French food and why you, as a traveller, would love it too.
+You can look her up on Instagram (@shabbyhistoreat) for some food and travel inspiration!

 In France, as noted by Julia Childs (who introduced complex French food to America), “cooking is a serious art form and a national sport.”
 There is no overstating how important food is to your average French man or woman.
 Birthplace of haute cuisine at a time when the rest of Europe were still eating gruel, any vacation to France is bound to end with an expanded waistline but satisfied soul.

 (If you want to get to know the French culture (and cuisine) up close and personal, take a look at our regional Taste of France tour.
 Travelling to destinations like Burgundy, Paris and the Loire Valley, you will find all the dishes listed below and much much more!)